 Introduction to Organizational Behavior Model

-Organizational Behavior – Our inherent power of generalization helps us to predict the behavior of other people, however sometimes our generalizations and predictions fail.
-This happens as we fail to analyze and go into the depth of the patterns that are affecting the behavior of people at that particular time or period.
+Organizational Behavior – Our inherent power of generalization helps us predict other people’s behaviour; however, sometimes, our generalizations and predictions fail.
+This happens as we fail to analyze and go into the depth of the patterns affecting people’s behaviour at that particular time or period.
 This calls for understanding and following the systematic approach to the study of the organizational behavior.
-The study helps in increasing our predictive ability to understand the behavior of the people particularly in the group or an organization, and how their behavior impacts the performance of an organization.
+The study helps in increasing our predictive ability to understand the behavior of the people, particularly in the group or an organization, and how their behavior impacts the performance of an organization.

 Almost all organizations develop the models on the basis of which behavior of the people is determined.
-This model depends on the assumption that organizational behavior management carries about its people and mission and goals.
+This model depends on the assumption that organizational behavior management carries about its people, mission, and goals.
 It is noted that most of the organizations make the assumptions on the basis that people are not to be trusted even in the slightest matter.
-For instance McGregor theories X and Y is based on quite contradictory assumptions; Argyris focuses on the immaturity and maturity level of the people providing two opposing views.
+For instance, McGregor theories X and Y are based on quite contradictory assumptions; Argyris focuses on the immaturity and maturity level of the people providing two opposing views.
 The Organizational Behavior models formulated would show many different variations and kind of continuum between the two opposite poles.

-The organizational behavior revolves around three main theoretical approaches: cognitive, behaviorist and social learning frameworks.
+Organizational behavior revolves around three main theoretical approaches: cognitive, behaviorist and social learning frameworks.
 These frameworks became the basis on which the organizational behavior model operates.
-The cognitive theory was developed by Edward and depends on the expectancy and incentive concepts while behaviorist framework created by Ivan Pavlov and John B.Watson relies on observation power.
-While, the social theory depends on how the connection is created between the stimulus and response.
+The cognitive theory was developed by Edward and depends on the expectancy and incentive concepts, while the behaviorist framework created by Ivan Pavlov and John B.Watson relies on observation power.
+While the social theory depends on how the connection is created between the stimulus and response.